sasankh/MEAN-CRUD/README.md

 1) To start the application install the node modules by typing the command "npm install".
 It will install nodemon, mongojs, express, and body-parser.

-2) Creat the mongoDB database and collection.
-Use the following commands:
+2) Create the mongoDB database and collection.

+a) You can restore from the dbDUMP

+Go into dbDUMP

+Run the command:-  mongorestore --db CRUD CRUD

+b)Use the following commands:

 For database:- use CRUD